 Like any other job, emergencies can arise.
 Even more likely is the fact that poor weather conditions could delay a roof installation considerably to add several days onto a project total.

-Once you contact a roofer to schedule their services, a job may not begin immediately, depending on the busyness of the season and current bookings.
+Once you contact a roofer to schedule services, a job may not begin immediately, depending on the busyness of the season and current bookings.